DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

-This approach involves initially dividing the key domain into segments of size $B_{max}$ and then approximating each segment linearly.
-The maximum approximation error for each segment, $E'$, is noted and utilized during the last-mile search phase (refer to Fig.~\hyperref[fig:methods]{\ref*{fig:methods}b}).
-Start scanning the KVs from the beginning; if incorporating the new KV into the existing segment exceeds $B_{max}$, start a new segment.
-Algorithm~\ref{alg:par} performs this task in one pass, maintaining the integrity of each KV pair.
+This approach involves initially dividing the key domain into segments of size $b_{max}$ and then approximating each segment linearly.
+The maximum approximation error for each segment, $E'$, is stored and utilized during the last-mile search phase (refer to Fig.~\hyperref[fig:methods]{\ref*{fig:methods}b}).
+Start scanning the KVs from the beginning; if incorporating the new KV into the existing segment exceeds $b_{max}$, start a new segment.
+Alg.~\ref{alg:par} performs this task in one pass, maintaining the integrity of each KV pair.

-After partitioning the data using the optimal block size $B_{max}$, as outlined in Algorithm~\ref{alg:pra}, a new model can be constructed for each partition through a linear approximation.
+After partitioning the data ($P_{Block}$) using the optimal block size $b_{max}$, as outlined in Alg.~\ref{alg:pra}, a new model can be constructed for each partition through a linear approximation.
 The boundary points are retained for search tasks to determine the appropriate model for lookup queries, and $E'$ is stored in $\mathcal{E}$, respectively.

-\subsubsection{\textbf{Comparing PRA and PLA}}
+\subsubsection{\textbf{Comparing PRA and PLA.}}

-In the context of building block approximations, both the Piecewise Linear Approximation (PLA) and the Piecewise Regression Approximation (PRA) rely on the scanning of data, resulting in a linear time complexity of $O(N)$, where $N$ is the number of data points.
+In the context of building block approximations, both the PLA and the PRA rely on the scanning of data, resulting in a linear time complexity of $O(N)$, where $N$ is the number of data points.
 Each method utilizes closed-form formulas with a time complexity of $O(N)$ for computations within blocks: PLA determines maximum distances, $APE(.,.)$, to construct piecewise linear segments, while PRA computes two-dimensional regression, $LinearRegression(.)$, formulas within blocks.

 With respect to space complexity, PLA requires one point per spline segment to be stored since the endpoint of one line serves as the beginning of the next.
-The distribution of data points influences PLA memory needs; for instance, with a uniform distribution, all data might fit within a single spline (provided its size is smaller than $B_{max}$), thus minimizing memory usage.
+The distribution of data points influences PLA memory needs; for instance, with a uniform distribution, all data might fit within a single spline (provided its size is smaller than $b_{max}$), thus minimizing memory usage.
 In contrast, PRA must store both a point and a slope for each regression line, roughly doubling the memory requirement compared to PLA.
-The complexity of the number of regressions is $O(\frac{N}{B_{max}})$.
+The complexity of the number of regressions is $O(\frac{N}{b_{max}})$.
 Consequently, the memory comparison between PLA and PRA depends on the characteristics of the data: PLA may involve fewer blocks and needs just one point per block (linear segment), whereas PRA has to retain two parameters per block.